Settling a dispute about matrimonial finances during the pandemic

 If you are in the middle of getting divorced, or contemplating getting divorced, you may be worried about how the present COVID-19 pandemic will impact on your financial security after separation.
 If financial arrangements are disputed, how easy will it be to come to an arrangement and move on with your life?

-‘Naturally, people have concerns about whether it will be possible to reach an agreement with the various restrictions in place during the lockdown’, says Chris Fairhead, a family law expert at Viewpoint Hill & Abbott Solicitors.
+‘Naturally, people have concerns about whether it will be possible to reach an agreement with the various restrictions in place during the lockdown’, says Sarah Holbrook, a family solicitor at Viewpoint Hill & Abbott Solicitors.
 ‘And of course, people are worried about declining asset values, reduced incomes and business uncertainty.’

 Our family lawyers have embraced online communications